-If a student becomes ill or injured while at school, s/he must go to a Director of Student Life or, during athletics, a coach.
+If a student becomes ill or injured while at school, s/he must go to he Dean of Students or, during athletics, a coach.
 S/he may not leave campus without an adult’s knowledge and permission.
-Appropriate over-the-counter medications may be given, based on permission given by a parent or guardian at the start of the school year.
 A parent or guardian will be contacted if it is necessary for a student to go home.

 General Medication Policy

-Your child may require some type of medication while at school.
+A student may require some type of medication while at school.
 This may be a medication taken only for a few days, or one taken every day.
-Therefore, it is essential that parents follow these guidelines:
+Therefore, it is essential that students and parents follow these guidelines: